jcarenza/allisoncarenza/src/posts/snow-days-are-great-for-dreaming.md

 ---
-title: 'Snow days are great for dreaming!'
+title: "Snow days are great for dreaming!"
-description: '<p>It&apos;s the jumping off part that&apos;s scary.
-You&apos;re standing on the edge with the lightness of possibility in front of [&hellip;]</p>
+description: "It&apos;s the jumping off part that&apos;s scary.
+You&apos;re standing on the edge with the lightness of possibility in front of "
-'
-publishDate: 'Jan 11, 2011'
+publishDate: "Jan 11, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2011/01/winter1.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2011/01/winter1.jpg"
-alt: 'Snow days are great for dreaming!'
+alt: "Snow days are great for dreaming!"
-slug: 'snow-days-are-great-for-dreaming'
+slug: "snow-days-are-great-for-dreaming"
-category: ['Artistic']
+category: ["Artistic"]
-tags: ['Dreams','Dreams Come True']
+tags: ["Dreams", "Dreams Come True"]
 ---

 <p style="text-align: center;">It&apos;s the jumping off part that&apos;s scary.
 You&apos;re standing on the edge with the lightness of possibility in front of you and the darkness of what you know to be true behind you.
 You know the darkness isn&apos;t the life you would choose given the choice, but jumping still seems harder.
 There is no safety net, no one comforting you or guaranteeing you&apos;ll be ok, and you know you&apos;ll fall.
 So do you jump?</p>